-The U.S. Small Business Administration released a one-page form that aims to simplify the process of applying for forgiveness of Paycheck Protection Program loans, along with newly updated and revised forms to conform to the requirements of the most recent stimulus legislation.
+The U.S. Small Business Administration has issued a one-page form that makes it easier to apply for forgiveness of Paycheck Protection Program loans.
+It also includes newly revised forms that are in line with the most recent stimulus legislation.

-Forgiveness terms for the first draw of PPP loans
+Forgiveness terms in the initial draw of PPP loans

-- The First Draw PPP loan requires that the employee and compensation levels be maintained in an identical manner.
+- The First Draw PPP loan requires that the employee and the compensation levels are maintained in the exact same way.

-- The proceeds of the loan can be used to cover payroll costs or other expenses that are eligible.
+- The loan funds could be used to pay for expenses for payroll or other eligible expenses.

-- A minimum of 60% of the proceeds go to expenses for payroll
+- At least 60% of profits go towards expenses for payroll

-When all of the loan’s proceeds have been used, a borrower can apply to be forgiven.
-Borrowers are able to apply for forgiveness anytime up to the maturity date of the loan.
-Borrowers who do not request forgiveness within 10 months after the date they will be able to repay the loan are able to receive the loan payment from their PPP lender.
+After all loan proceeds have been used The borrower may apply to be forgiven.
+Borrowers can apply for forgiveness any time up until the date of maturity of the loan.
+If they do not file for forgiveness within 10 months after the date of expiration of the period covered and the loan is not renewed, PPP loans are not deferred any longer, and the borrower will be required to make loan payments to their PPP lender.